Oatly: Products

-Oatly has a range of products including: oat milk, ice cream, cold coffee, yoghurt substitutes, cooking cream, spread, custard and mayonnaise.
+Oatly has a range of products including: oat milk, ice cream, cold coffee, yogurt substitutes, cooking cream, spread, custard and mayonnaise.
+Oatly's first product was released in 2001.
 All products are certified kosher and vegan and are non-GMO project verified.
 All US Oatly products are certified gluten free.
 However, in Europe and Asia, Oatly's products are not gluten free.

 In the US, Oatly's oat beverages, frozen desserts, and "oatgurt" are offered.
 Varieties of oat milk available in the US include the following: barista edition, original, chocolate, full fat, and low-fat oat milk.
-Oatly also offers a nondairy frozen dessert, similar to an ice cream, in several flavors.
-Flavors available for purchase in the US include chocolate chip, mint chip, coffee, strawberry, chocolate, vanilla, oat, and salted caramel.
+Oatly also offers a nondairy frozen dessert, similar to an ice cream, in several flavours.
+Flavours available for purchase in the US include chocolate chip, mint chip, coffee, strawberry, chocolate, vanilla, oat, and salted caramel.
 Oatly frozen desserts are available in store only, in the United States.
 Oatgurt, a substitute yoghurt, is made with oats and does not contain any dairy.
 The product contains active and live cultures.
-Flavors of oatgurt available in the US include plain, strawberry, peach, black cherry, and mixed berry.
+Flavours of oatgurt available in the US include plain, strawberry, peach, black cherry, and mixed berry.